- Research News

 - 2020 Celebratory Event

 - Pre-Sophomore Summer Program in Computer Science

 The Master of Engineering Program is designed to allow students flexibility in their course choices so they can best tailor their program of study to match both what they are interested in and their post-graduation employment goals.
 Although there is flexibility there are several rules and requirements which must be met before a degree is conferred.

 - A student must complete a total of 30 credit hours.

 - Any work that contributes to these 30 credits must begin after entering the M.Eng program --- courses and other work completed before entering the program cannot be counted retroactively.
-Any exceptions to the above must be pre-approved by the Director of the CS M.Eng.
-Program.
+Any exceptions to the above must be pre-approved by the CS M.Eng.
+Program Administration.

 - None of the 30 credits may be counted toward any other degree program.

 - No more than 21 credits can be taken in one semester.

 - At least 28 credits must be taken for a letter grade.